Rabies vaccine: After exposure

+Before the administering of the vaccines and RIG, it is necessary to first clean the wound.
+This should be done by washing for at least 15 minutes with water and soap, and using a virucidal agent such as povidone-iodine to irrigate the wound.

 For individuals who have been potentially exposed to the virus, four doses over two weeks are recommended, as well as an injection of rabies immunoglobulin with the first dose.
 This is known as post-exposure vaccination.
-For people who have previously been vaccinated, only a single dose of the rabies vaccine is required.
+For people who have previously been vaccinated, only two doses of the rabies vaccine are required.
 However, vaccination after exposure is neither a treatment nor a cure for rabies; it can only prevent the development of rabies in a person if given before the virus reaches the brain.
 Because the rabies virus has a relatively long incubation period, post-exposure vaccinations are typically highly effective.

 Additional doses

 Immunity following a course of doses is typically long lasting, and additional doses are usually not needed unless the person has a high risk of contracting the virus.
 Those at risk may have tests done to measure the amount of rabies antibodies in the blood, and then get rabies boosters as needed.
-Following administration of a booster dose, one study found 97% of immunocompetent individuals demonstrated protective levels of neutralizing antibodies after ten years.
+Following administration of a booster dose, one 2002 study found 97% of immunocompetent individuals demonstrated protective levels of neutralizing antibodies after ten years.
+A 2021 study found that in patients who had received PrEP rabies vaccines in the form of 2 doses or 3-doses 10-24 years ago, rabies immunological memory was reactivated in all patients within 7 days after a single intramuscular booster immunization.

+The WHO recommends that patients who had received at least 2 doses of PrEP in the past be given after exposure either of the following three approved protocols of rabies vaccine booster administration: 1-site ID on days 0 and 3; or 4-sites ID on day 0; or 1-site IM on days 0 and 3.
+RIG should not be given to patients who had undergone PrEP.